-- 1. For existing radios that do not implement the Common IPS Radio Interface Protocol, the Airborne IPS System provides adaptation of radio-specific interfaces. - 2.
-The standards for IPS-enabled radios may be updated to specify the Common IPS Radio Interface Protocol in lieu of or in addition to existing radio-specific management interfaces. - 3.
-When a future LDACS standard is developed, the radio management interface may be specified as the Common IPS Radio Interface Protocol, in which case radio-specific adaptation would not be required. - 4.
-The Airborne IPS System is not expected to interface directly with IP-enabled radios in the Aircraft Information Services Domain (AISD) but rather with an intermediary device (e.g., an AISD router or an Aircraft Interface Device (AID)) that interfaces with the IP-enabled radios.
+- 1. For existing radios that do not implement the CIRI protocol, the Airborne IPS System provides adaptation of radio-specific interfaces. - Although the CIRI protocol is not intended for implementation in legacy radios such as a VDR, it may be used as the interface between IPS functions and VDLm2 link layer functions internal to the system (e.g., Airborne IPS System) that implements these - 3.
+The standards for IPS-enabled radios may be updated to specify the Common IPS Radio Interface Protocol in lieu of or in addition to existing radio-specific management interfaces. - When a future LDACS standard is developed, , the radio management interface with the Airborne IPS System may be specified as the Common IPS Radio Interface Protocol, in which case radio-specific adaptation would not be required. - The Airborne IPS System is not expected to interface directly with IP-enabled radios in the Aircraft Information Services Domain (AISD) but rather with an intermediary device (e.g., an AISD router or an Aircraft Interface Device (AID)) that interfaces with the IP-enabled radios.
 As noted in ARINC 858 Part 1, Section 2, implementation of a cross-domain interface is aircraft architecture-dependent and out of scope of A858.